How Can We Help?

 Email with Address Book

-If they choose email, clicking the Address Book displays all contacts who’ve previously received shared tickets.
-They can also type a first or last name to search, and selecting a recipient automatically fills in the name and email fields.
+When choosing the email share method, clicking the Address Book displays all contacts who’ve previously received shared tickets.
+The registrant can also type a first or last name to search, and selecting a recipient automatically fills in the name and email fields.

 SMS/Text Sharing

-- If they choose SMS, they are asked to enter their own mobile number (not the recipient’s).
+- When choosing SMS, the registrant is asked to enter their own mobile number (not the recipient’s).

-- The bundle buyer will receive a text to forward to their guest.
+- The registrant will receive a text to forward to their guest.

-- The bundle buyer should send a follow-up message so their guest does not think the previous text was spam.
+- The registrant should send a follow-up message so their guest does not think the previous text was spam.

-Once the ticket bundle buyer forwards the ticket via text to their guest, the recipient can click on the link and claim their ticket by entering information requested by the organizer.
+Once the registrant forwards the ticket via text to their guest, the recipient can click on the link and claim their ticket by entering the information requested by the organizer.

 When claiming their ticket, the recipient will be asked if they want to receive text messages regarding their ticket(s).
 Opting in will enable TicketStripe to send ticket-related SMS messages to attendees directly in the future.

-Each ticket in a bundle can be shared via SMS twice.
+Each ticket can be shared via SMS twice.
 This scenario covers a situation where a ticket was shared via SMS, reclaimed, and then shared again.
 If a user needs to share this ticket more than twice, they will need to share via email.

 - SMS messages are only available in the United States and are sent from TicketStripe’s number.